hoaho1701/RAG-based-AI-Paper-Analyzer/README.md

-# RAG Research Assistant - Your AI Research Assistant
+# RAG Research Assistant - AI Research Assistant

 Paper Navigator is a Q&A (Question & Answering) system built on the RAG (Retrieval-Augmented Generation) architecture.
 It allows users to ask questions in natural language and receive accurate answers from the content of a collection of scientific papers (in PDF format).